 The ctx

-argument contains full document data, sibling field data, the current operation, and other useful information such as currently authenticated in user:
+argument contains full document data, sibling field data, the current operation, and other useful information such as currently authenticated user:

 The following additional properties are provided in the ctx